-Export of dual-use items refers to the export of controlled dual-use items under control to outside the EU.
-Export is subject to an authorisation.
+Export of dual-use items refers to the export of controlled dual-use items to outside the EU.
+Such export is subject to authorisation.

-In trade within the EU, an authorisation is required only for very sensitive products, such and nuclear material and equipment.
+In trade within the EU, an authorisation is required only for some particularly sensitive products, such as nuclear material and equipment.

-Transit and brokering are subject to a licence.
-However, control is limited to apply to only such cases where there is reason to suspect the goods are planned to be used for WMD purposes.
+Transit and brokering are subject to authorisation as well.
+However, the control is limited only to cases where there is reason to suspect the goods are planned to be used for WMD purposes.

-The Ministry for Foreign Affairs is responsible for Finland’s security policy positions in the plenaries of the international export control arrangements.
-The Ministry is also the licensing authority of dual-use items in Finland and responsible for the administration of the EU export control system in Finland.
+The Ministry for Foreign Affairs is responsible for Finland’s security policy orientations in the plenaries of the international export control arrangements.
+The Ministry is also responsible for the administration of the EU export control system in Finland.

-The Unit for Export Control at the Ministry for Foreign Affairs is the public authority that grants export authorisations and serves companies in all matters related to the export control of dual-use items.
+The Unit for Export Control at the Ministry for Foreign Affairs serves companies in all matters related to the export control of dual-use items.

 Export control of dual-use items in the EU

 In the EU, provisions on the export of dual-use items are laid down in the Council Regulation (EC) No 428/2009(Link to another website.)
 (Opens New Window).
 The Council Regulation has been supplemented with the Council Joint Action (2000/401/YUTP(Link to another website.)
 (Opens New Window))

-The lists of controlled items in the EU dual-use regulation correspond to the lists agreed in international export control arrangements.
-The control procedures that have been laid down are in agreement with the principles adopted in different arrangements except that the EU’s harmonisation has proceeded further than is required internationally.
+The lists of controlled items in the EU dual-use regulations correspond to the lists agreed in international export control arrangements.
+The control procedures that have been laid down are in line with the principles adopted in different international control arrangements and in some aspects, EU’s harmonisation has proceeded further than is required internationally.

 The arrangements coordinate the participating states’ export control procedures and lists of controlled products, which the European Union integrates into the Union law (Council Regulation 428/2009).